metasymphony/heatmap_triangle/README.md

 # heatmap_triangle

-Makes a pretty triangle heatmap for a pandas DataFrame.
+Makes an easily readable triangle heatmap for a pandas DataFrame.

 Dark blue is positive correlation, dark red is negative.